-Kombu grows in dense underwater forests, in areas characterized by deep swells and active surf.
-The harvest is a delicate balancing act between the plants, the harvester, and the incoming waves pushing your boat towards the nearby rocks and underwater ledges.
+The Japanese word Kombu refers to a sub-family of seaweeds known to western cultures as Kelp, and there are many species that can be used interchangeably in the kitchen.
+Kombu forms dense underwater forests in areas characterized by deep swells and active surf.
+The harvest is a rodeo-esque balancing act between the algae, the harvester, and the incoming waves pushing the boat towards nearby rocks and ledges.